 Engineering Day – Corona

 Queens' New York Hall of Science is full of cool interactive attractions on any day.
-But on Presidents Day, kids can enjoy special engineering-based activities like building domes out of toothpicks, creating boats from aluminum foil, designing paper bridges and block skyscrapers, and working with the endlessly imaginative ZOOB pieces.
+But on Presidents Day, kids can enjoy special engineering-based activities like building domes out of toothpicks and gumdrops, creating boats from aluminum foil, designing paper bridges and block skyscrapers, and other hands-on projects.
 Free with admission: $11 for adults, $8 for children 2-17

 Grab a cup of exotic flavored hot cocoa at City Bakery's annual Hot Chocolate Festival, which continues every day in February